General Terms and Conditions

 (c) Security ID: token that generates one-time password (TAN – code)

 1.5.
-Client / Authorized person is obliged to use AAID in accordance with GTC, the contract and technical specifications of AAID.
-Technical specifications of AAID are published in MistralPay.com
+Client / Authorised person is obliged to use AAID in accordance with GTAC, the contract and technical specifications of AAID.
+Technical specifications of AAID are published in MistralPay.com.

 1.7.
-The specification of selected AAID, their method of activation, their way of expiration, the way of substitution of one type of AAID over other types of AAID, limits and other restrictions on the use of individual AAUD are listed in MistralPay.com and are binding for the client and the Authorized Person.
+The specification of selected AAID, their method of activation, their way of expiration, the way of substitution of one type of AAID over other types of AAID, limits and other restrictions on the use of individual AAID are listed in MistralPay.com and are binding for the Client and the Authorised Person.
 MistralPay has the right to unilaterally change the specification, method of AAID activation, method of expiration of AAID, method of substitution of one type of AAID with other types of AAID, and limits and other restrictions related to the usage of AAID.

 1.8.
-Authorized Person / Client are obliged to comply with all safety instructions, directions and regulations relating to the implementation of individual payment orders and communication through MistralPay.com MistralPay makes only instructions and orders in which there are properly and fully provided AAID.
-If the authorized person and/or the Client believe that AAID Authorized persons might be misusing or abusing AAID, they are obliged to immediately contact MistralPay by phone on the phone number published in the MistralPay.COM for that purpose; otherwise, MistralPay is not responsible for damages.
+Authorised Person / Client are obliged to comply with all safety instructions, directions and regulations relating to the implementation of individual payment orders and communication through MistralPay.com.
+MistralPay makes only instructions and orders in which there are properly and fully provided AAID.
+If the authorised person and/or the Client believe that AAID Authorised persons might be misusing or abusing AAID, they are obliged to immediately contact MistralPay by phone on the phone number published in the MistralPay.com for that purpose; otherwise, MistralPay is not responsible for damages.

 2.2.
-Any act of the Authorized Person (excluding the establishment of the specimen signature, when becoming the Authorized person) is considered as an act of the Client until the particular specimen signature for the Authorized Person is sent by Client.
-MistralPay is not responsible for any damage caused to the Client by the acts of an Authorized Person using AAID by the Authorized Person while the particular person is properly set as an Authorized Person in accordance with these GTC and the specimen signature has not been removed by the Client, or the Client has not blocked AAID.
+Any act of the Authorised Person (excluding the establishment of the specimen signature, when becoming the Authorised person) is considered as an act of the Client until the particular specimen signature for the Authorised Person is sent by Client.
+MistralPay is not responsible for any damage caused to the Client by the acts of an Authorised Person using AAID by the Authorised Person while the particular person is properly set as an Authorised Person in accordance with these GTAC and the specimen signature has not been removed by the Client, or the Client has not blocked AAID.

 2.3.
-The person who has received AAID, i.e. the authorized person, is responsible for the received AAID.
-Upon the responsibility of the Authorized Person to MistralPay for the received or misused AAID, there will be reasonable use provisions on responsibility for damage according to Part Four, Article IV, of these GTC.
+The person who has received AAID, i.e. the authorised person, is responsible for the received AAID.
+Upon the responsibility of the Authorised Person to MistralPay for the received or misused AAID, there will be reasonable use provisions on responsibility for damage according to Part Four, Article IV, of these GTAC.

 2.4.
-MistralPay will issue AAID solely to an authorized person.
-If the Client wishes AAID to be issued to a person who is not authorized, that person must first be authorized by establishment of a specimen signature and determining the appropriate category of disposition of the payment account and funds.
+MistralPay will issue AAID solely to an authorised person.
+If the Client wishes AAID to be issued to a person who is not authorised, that person must first be authorised by establishment of a specimen signature and determining the appropriate category of disposition of the payment account and funds.

 2.5.
-The Client may at any time withdraw the specimen signature of the Authorized Person in MistralPay.com using the method determined for this.
-As of that moment, all entitlements of the authorized person as an Authorized Person in relation to the payment account of the Client and other payment services are terminated.
+The Client may at any time withdraw the specimen signature of the Authorised Person in MistralPay.com using the method determined for this.
+As of that moment, all entitlements of the authorised person as an Authorised Person in relation to the payment account of the Client and other payment services are terminated.

 3.1.
-Request for blocking AAID may be made by an Authorized Person or the Client.
+Request for blocking AAID may be made by an Authorised Person or the Client.

 3.2.
-Authorized Person of Category B may require only blocking of their AAID.
+Authorised Person of Category B may require only blocking of their AAID.

 3.4.
-Only the Client may require new AAID for an authorized person.
+Only the Client may require new AAID for an authorised person.

 3.5.
-After an agreement AAID can be taken by the client or an authorized person at the headquarters of MistralPay, or they can be mailed to the address of the Client.
+After an agreement AAID can be taken by the client or an authorised person at the headquarters of MistralPay, or they can be mailed to the address of the Client.

 3.6.
-The Client may, at any time in the manner specified by MistralPay.COM, block AAID of authorized persons or remove the specimen signature of authorized persons.
-Removing the specimen signature of the authorized persons by the Client will result in blocking AAID of the Authorized Person.
+The Client may, at any time in the manner specified by MistralPay.com, block AAID of authorised persons or remove the specimen signature of authorised persons.
+Removing the specimen signature of the authorised persons by the Client will result in blocking AAID of the Authorised Person.

 4.1.
 After registration of the Client in MistralPay.com, MistralPay provides the Client with the following services through MistralPay Online:

-f) Setting / removing specimen signatures for authorized persons
+- f) Setting / removing specimen signatures for authorised persons.

 4.3.
-The client has a possibility of any communication regarding the Contract, the GTC, and payment services through MistralPay.com if such communication is technically possible in MistralPay.com
+The Client has a possibility of any communication regarding the Contract, the GTAC, and payment services through MistralPay.com if such communication is technically possible in MistralPay.com.

 Part Five: SPECIAL PROVISIONS

-- MistralPay and the client are aware that at the fulfillment of payment services they may provide information to each other, with which one of the contracting parties is interested in the other party not providing them to a third party or using them for their own benefit,confidential information.
-The party receiving suchconfidential information commits a minimum level of professional care to ensure the confidentiality of such confidential information before any third party and refrains from their use for their own benefit.
+1. MistralPay and the Client are aware that at the fulfilment of payment services they may provide information to each other, with which one of the contracting parties is interested in the other party not providing them to a third party or using them for their own benefit, confidential information.
+The party receiving such confidential informationcommits a minimum level of professional care to ensure the confidentiality of such confidential information before any third party and refrains from their use for their own benefit.
 Their commitment contained in this Article shall not expire even after the termination of the contract.

-- The parties agree thatconfidential Informationwithout the prior consent of the other contractual party will not be used for themselves and /or any third parties, nor they will be provided to third parties, nor allow any third parties to access confidential information unless these GTC or the contract states otherwise.
+2. The parties agree that confidential Informationwithout the prior consent of the other contractual party will not be used for themselves and /or any third parties, nor they will be provided to third parties, nor allow any third parties to access confidential information unless these GTAC or the contract states otherwise.

 (a) Persons having an ownership interest in MistralPay;